Daschi1/advent-of-code-2024/README.md

-# Advent of Code 2024 using custom AoC Kotlin Framework
+# Advent of Code 2024

 This uses a custom Kotlin framework for solving [Advent of Code](https://adventofcode.com/) puzzles.
-It
-supports:
+It supports:

 - **Multi-Year Solutions**: Organize solutions by year.
 - **Separate Parts Testing**: Test Part 1 and Part 2 independently.